tanguyhardion/OnlinePetManager/README.md

 # OnlinePetManager
-Website fetching pet data such as name, age and owner from a MySQL database.
+SCRUD website using data such as name, age and owner from a MySQL database.

 Coded with object-oriented PHP.
 Styled with Bootstrap.